theodore-s-beers/ajam-session/content/about/index.md

 Persianate background authoring many of the most influential texts in philosophy, the sciences, _belles lettres_, and beyond---and often writing in both languages.
-To attempt to understand the "Perso-Arabic nexus" at the heart of the Islamicate civilization is difficult.
-Few researchers have the necessary training.
+To attempt to understand the "Perso-Arabic nexus" at the heart of the Islamicate civilization is challenging.
+Few researchers have the necessary background.
 In fact, two of the rare senior scholars who worked in this niche have passed away in recent months:
 [Julie Scott Meisami](https://www.wolfson.ox.ac.uk/news/passing-announced-wolfson-fellow)
 and
 [Azartash Azarnoush](https://www.tehrantimes.com/news/465777/Azartash-Azarnush-member-of-Center-for-Great-Islamic-Encyclopedia).
 (_‘ajam session_ will be dedicated informally to their memory.)
-Again, the main goal of this workshop is to bring into conversation scholars who wear the hats of both Arabist and Persianist.
+The goal of this workshop is to bring into conversation scholars who aspire, like Meisami and Azarnoush, to wear the hats of both Arabist and Persianist.

 _Funding for this event is provided by the
 [Dahlem Junior Host Program](https://www.fu-berlin.de/en/sites/dhc/nachwuchs/djhp/)